uuverifiers/ostrich/README.md

 ## Input Format

 OSTRICH accepts constraints written using the [SMT-LIB theory of strings](http://smtlib.cs.uiowa.edu/theories-UnicodeStrings.shtml).
-At this point, most of the operators in the theory are supported, but inputs need to be straightline; see [this paper](https://dblp.uni-trier.de/rec/journals/pacmpl/ChenHLRW19.html?view=bibtex) for a definition.

 In addition to the standardized SMT-LIB operators, OSTRICH can handle a number of further functions.